SD-Tech-Solutions/start-page/README.md

 - **External Requests:** The only time the page connects to the internet is to fetch anonymous public data:
   - _Google Favicons:_ To display website logos.
   - _Open-Meteo & Zippopotam.us:_ To fetch weather data based on a Zip Code (no personal identifiers are sent).

-### 🚀 Setup Guide

-1.  **Download:** Get the `index.html` file from this repository.
-2.  **Open:** Double-click the file to open it in your browser (Chrome, Edge, Firefox, Safari).
-3.  **Set as Homepage:** Go to your browser settings and set this file as your "On Startup" page.
-Now, your personal dashboard will load every time you open the internet.

 ---